Other Leaves: Vermont

 - An eligible employee may take a leave of absence to perform official duties as a member of the State General Assembly.
 See Legislative Leave.

-- A covered employer must provide an eligible employee with unpaid leave for the purpose of attending a deposition or court proceeding related to, for example, a criminal proceeding when the employee is a victim has a right or obligation to appear at the proceeding.
+- A covered employer must provide an eligible employee with unpaid leave for the purpose of attending a deposition or court proceeding related to, for example, a criminal proceeding when the employee is an alleged victim and has a right or obligation to appear at the proceeding.
 See Crime Victim Leave.

 - Employees are considered in the service of their employer when they appear as a witness for purposes of determining seniority; fringe benefits; credits toward vacation; and other rights, privileges and benefits of employment.
 See Witness Duty Leave.